git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 With this analysis, I plan to identify yt modules that require more unit testing.
 This breakdown has been listed in [Phase 1](https://github.com/git-abhishek/gsoc-2018/blob/master/Abhishek_Singh_Proposal.md#phase-1) and [Phase 2](https://github.com/git-abhishek/gsoc-2018/blob/master/Abhishek_Singh_Proposal.md#phase-2) weekly schedule.
 An attempt to include as much cython code as possible in the main test suite would be made, without affecting the runtime.

 I aim to use [Coverage](https://coverage.readthedocs.io/en/coverage-4.5.1/) and [Nose Timer](https://pypi.Python.org/pypi/nose-timer) tools with the existing Nose framework.
 Coverage tells us which areas of code are untouched by a given code flow and thus helps in improving code coverage.
 Using nose-timer, we can get the runtime of a test case and thus it would help me in publishing before and after reports for test runtime.

+Note: Exact Cython code coverage analysis results could not be included in the report; even if we include this coverage with the Python's coverage the overall coverage would be less than 30%.

 ### 3. Improving Test Runtime